-Clients he has represented include: Coca-Cola Enterprises, Inc., Winn-Dixie Stores, Inc., Auto Owners Insurance Company, Sedgewick Claims Services, Yellow Cab of Tampa Dominion of Canada Insurance, ServiceMaster Corporation, Terminix International, Tower Hill Insurance, Wendy's Restaurant's and Citizens Property Insurance Company.
+Burke's clients—which span a number of industries—include: Coca-Cola Enterprises, Inc., Winn-Dixie Stores, Inc., Auto Owners Insurance Company, Sedgewick Claims Services, Yellow Cab of Tampa Dominion of Canada Insurance, ServiceMaster Corporation, Terminix International, Tower Hill Insurance, Wendy's Restaurants, and Citizens Property Insurance Company.

 - The Florida Bar